 [penci_video url=”https://youtu.be/dzclNJBFclk” align=”center” width=”600″ /]

 I’m sold.
 It’s really given the desired result and does exactly what it says on the tin, which is exactly what I’d hoped.
 I don’t want to use the Dogmatic long-term, but instead, use it as an extra training aid.
 The only downside is the fact it looks a little like a muzzle, and I’m not too fond of the idea of people thinking my dog is wearing it because she’s aggressive, but the same is true for any other brand of headcollar.
 Some dogs are undoubtedly going to take longer to get used to wearing the dogmatic, but do persevere and keep the experience as positive as possible.

 - As with any training, ensure the use of the dogmatic is as positive of an experience as possible.
 Offer treats to help divert attention from the headcollar.

-- Adjust the straps prior to putting the headcollar on, as trying to do so whilst your husky is wearing it, will be too difficult.
+- Adjust the straps before putting the headcollar on, as trying to do so whilst your husky is wearing it, will be too difficult.

-- Give a little slack so that your dog can still turn their head left and right.
+- Please give a little slack so that your dog can still turn their head left and right.